Mustapha Bundu: Anderlecht

-On 7 August 2020, Bundu joined Belgian club Anderlecht for an undisclosed fee, believed to be between DKK 25–30 million – making him the most expensive sale in the history of AGF.
-He signed a four-year contract with Anderlecht.
+On 7 August 2020, Bundu joined Belgian club Anderlecht on a four-year contract for an undisclosed fee, believed to be between DKK 25–30 million, making him the most expensive sale in the history of AGF.

 Playing only nine games for Anderlecht, Bundu decided to go out on loan and returned to Denmark, signing a loan deal with Copenhagen for the rest of the season with an option to buy.
 On 1 September 2021, Bundu returned to AGF on loan for the rest of the season.

-On 1 September 2022, Bundu joined FC Andorra of the Spanish Segunda División on a one-year loan deal.
+On 1 September 2022, Bundu joined Segunda División club FC Andorra on a one-year loan deal, making his debut in a 1–1 draw against Mirandés.
+While at Andorra, he became their first foreign player to receive an international call-up, while also winning the 2022–23 Copa Catalunya.

+Plymouth Argyle

+On 1 September 2023, deadline day of England's summer transfer window, Bundu returned to England, signing a two-year deal with EFL Championship club Plymouth Argyle.
+His visa application meant he could not enter the UK until 13 September, the day after which he trained for the first time at his new club.
+He made his debut for the club on 23 September as an 87th-minute substitute in a 6–2 EFL Championship victory over Norwich City, and assisted a 97th-minute goal.
+He scored his first goal in his first league start for the club on 25 October, a first-half free-kick in a 3–0 win against Sheffield Wednesday.

+Hannover 96

+On 25 June 2025, it was announced that Bundu had signed a three-year contract with 2.
+Bundesliga club Hannover 96 on a free transfer after rejecting a contract extension at Plymouth.

 International career

-Bundu received his first international call-up in August 2018, being a member of a preliminary squad.
+Bundu received his first international call-up for Sierra Leone in August 2018, being included in a 35-man provisional squad for a 2019 Africa Cup of Nations qualifier against Ethiopia.
 However, he did not make the final 23-man squad.
-He made his debut in a 2022 FIFA World Cup qualification match against Liberia on 4 September 2019, which ended as their 3–1 defeat.
+He made his debut in a 2022 FIFA World Cup qualifier match against Liberia on 4 September 2019, which ended in a 3–1 defeat.
+He scored his first goal for his country on 13 November 2020, in a 2021 Africa Cup of Nations qualifier against Nigeria.